Let’s cut to the chase:

 How to Sell on Amazon Using FBA (Fulfilment by Amazon)?

 Amazon by Fulfillment, is one of the shipping options available on Amazon.

 Amazon’s Fulfillment is probably the best option available to any new seller on Amazon because it makes your selling more comfortable and stress-free.

-If you sign up for Amazon By Fulfilment program, you will be required to ship your to any fulfillment center on Amazon at no cost.
+If you want to become an Amazon FBA Seller and sign up for Amazon By Fulfilment program, you will be required to ship your products to any fulfillment center on Amazon at no cost.

 Once your product arrives at any of the fulfillment centers, Amazon’s personnel will pick, pack, and deliver your products to whichever customer on your behalf.